djangounderthehood/duh-web/tinyblog/articles/2016-07-01-registration.md

 us in Amsterdam for the first time about 2.5 years ago.
 We had no idea if this would work, but your excitement and care never ceased to surprise us.

 The 100 tickets for our very first edition were gone in just few minutes.
-On our second year, we welcomed 3 times as many people, yet the "sold out" banner showed up on our tickets page just 10 minutes after registration was open.
+In our second year, we welcomed 3 times as many people, yet the "sold out" banner showed up on our tickets page just 10 minutes after registration was open.

-The 300 is a number that we're capping the conference at.
-A sweet spot for serendipity, while still making it possible to organize with our small volunteer team.
+We are capping the conference at 300 attendees.
+It's a good balance between having the conference available for as many attendees as possible and making it possible to organise with our small volunteer team.

-But one thing we didn’t like about the registration process in the last two years: the feeling of panic and chaos that came from that confusion, and the subsequent mad rush to be first in line to buy a ticket.
+However one thing we didn’t like about the registration process in the last two years was the feeling of panic and chaos that came from the mad rush to be first in line to buy a ticket.
 The process also didn't allow many people who were traveling, working, or sleeping at the time when our registration was open to attend the conference.